DLMedeiro/Achievo/README.md

 # Notes

+cannot use import statement outside a module -> add "type":"module" to json

 update scheme with numbers and strings

 was able to add all the connecting pieces to allow for progress to be updated.
 Screen is not showing changes without a hard reload.
 Common problem I've had before.